daysources/usermanagement-and-notify/README.md

     git clone https://github.com/daysources/usermanagement-and-notify.git

-Make sure you have Docker running and can see the Docker Compose file at the root, then open a PowerShell terminal there and build the containers with:
+Make sure you have Docker running and enter the "notify" directory.
+Make sure you can see the "Dockerfile" in there, and open a PowerShell prompt, running the command:

+    mvn clean package -DskipTests
+Wait until you see a message "BUILD SUCCESS", and repeat this process for the "thirdchallenge" directory.
+Then, return to the root, making sure you can see the "docker-compose.yml" file, and run the PowerShell command there:

+    docker compose up -d --build

+ Wait for a while as Docker builds and runs the containers, and soon you will see their status in the prompt.
+From there, use the 8080 port to make the HTTP requests described in the "Endpoints and Usage" section.

+ Sometimes, it is possible that, when they run right after creation, either the notify or users-management containers starts before their dependencies, and fail to connect.
+In that scenario, please stop them, wait a few seconds, and run again.